analogsenses/source/source/_drafts/2015-09-11-morning-coffee-template.markdown

 categories:
 - Digital Life
 - Weekly Linkage
-description: "A weekly roundup of interesting writing."
+description: "A nerdy review of Star Wars: The Force Awakens, followed by some of the week’s most interesting pieces of writing."
 ---

 Hello there, welcome to another issue of _Morning Coffee_, my weekly roundup of interesting writing.

-##Issue \#:
+##Issue \#31: The Scavenger

 ##Top Five